plevans/UDPFwd/README.md

 # Compiling on Windows
 ## Installing compiler and libraries
-Use the MinGW-w64 compiler, if you try to use 32bit MinGW or Visual Studio you will need to ensure you can obtain/build all necessary dependencies whereas I've already done this for MinGW-w64.
 ### Download MSys from http://www.msys2.org
 Once installed, open a MSys 64-bit terminal window and use the built in package manager to download the required packages.
 This could take some time.
 * `pacman -Syu` - download core packages (you may then need to restart MSys and re-run this command)